 Even though it can be a lot cheaper to cook for yourself than eat out, it’s also nice to relax, hang out with friends, and enjoy a meal at a restaurant every once in a while.
-Here are some tips on how I do it without breaking my budget.
+Here are some tips on how I eat out on a budget.

 Lunch instead of dinner.
-Lunch specials are cheaper than dinners, and breakfasts are usually even cheaper.
+Lunch specials are cheaper dining out option than dinners, and breakfasts are usually even cheaper.
 If possible, I’ll meet up with my friends earlier in the day, we save some money, and it’s still just as fun!

 Eat leftovers.
-Most restaurant portions are so huge these days that you can easily take home the leftovers and eat it as another meal.
+Most restaurant portions are so huge these days so if you are really looking to have the whole experience when eating out of ordering exactly what you want, you can still make it cheaper by taking home the leftovers and eat it as another meal.
 Two meals for the price of one!

 Wait for dessert.
-At most sit-down restaurants, desserts are a rip-off.
-Drop by the grocery store on the way home, pick up some ice cream, and make your own delicious concoction for only a fraction of the cost.
+At most sit-down restaurants, desserts are usually not the cheapest for what you get.
+If it is a nice night, find somewhere that does gelato by the scoop and go for a walk.
+Or simply drop by the grocery store on the way home, pick up some ice cream, and make your own delicious concoction for only a fraction of the cost.